 Burst Mode upload is not supported if your template/fields contains any of the following:

 Who can use Burst Mode Upload

-Users that subscribe to the CloudExtend Excel for NetSuite Enterprise Edition can take advantage of 'Burst Mode Upload' in Preview Mode upon request by contacting firstname.lastname@example.org.
-It's expected to go live for all Enterprise Edition customers in Q4 2019.
+Users that subscribe to the CloudExtend Excel for NetSuite Enterprise Edition can take advantage of 'Burst Mode Upload'.
+Personal Edition users have access to in for the first 90 days of their subscription.
+To upgrade contact email@example.com.